Lingggao/Microsoft-Insider-Program/README.md

 ## Overview

-**This repository is used to record my contributions and experiences in participating in the Microsoft Insider Program.
+**This repository used to record my contributions and experiences in participating in the Microsoft Insider Program.
 I hope this repository can help newbie Microsoft Insiders.
 Thanks for your support!**

 > Author: Ling Gao (China)
 > Participate: Microsoft Windows Insider Program, Microsoft Edge Insider Program